Got it! So we can prepare for the call, please provide a little more information.

 1. No single view of customers: Lack of a single source of truth results in business-wide decision-making that underutilizes robust customer insights.
 For example, business development teams lack relevant information to convert leads to opportunities; sales teams lack the knowledge to inform expansion strategy or prioritization; marketing teams cannot personalize campaigns based on up-to-date customer interactions and behavior; risk and compliance teams struggle to meet know-your-customer (KYC) standards; and customer service representatives fail to deliver unified experiences because of disparate, disconnected accounts for the same customer.

-2. Persistent data errors: Errors can result in unfavorable sales outcomes and unnecessary spending caused by the need to fix mistakes ranging from incorrect customer deliveries to bounce-back for email marketing or direct mail campaigns.
-Instead of growing sales revenue, sales teams spend valuable time on fixing errors and responding to customer complaints.
+2. Persistent data errors: Errors can result in unfavorable sales outcomes and unnecessary spending caused by the need to fix mistakes ranging from incorrect customer deliveries to bounce-backs for email marketing or direct mail campaigns.
+Instead of growing sales revenue, sales teams spend valuable time fixing errors and responding to customer complaints.
 Inaccurate data also slows down lead conversion, making it difficult to reach out to customers and prospects because their contact information is incorrect or out-of-date.
+Further, because AI systems and AI agents rely on customer data to deliver insights and make autonomous decisions, any flaws in that data will result in erroneous, biased, or inaccurate outputs.

-3. No insight into corporate hierarchies: More pertinent for B2B business, the inability to place a customer within its corporate hierarchy restricts the benefits of consolidating information across business units and functions.
-Lack of hierarchy information limits the effectiveness of decision-making in the customer journey from lead conversion all the way through to customer retention and growth efforts.
-In some cases, organizations can create segments or reports based on attributes of customer groups, but often, the business requires a more robust and consistent structure for understanding complex customer relationships reflected in the mastered data.
+3. No insight into corporate hierarchies: Particularly within B2B environments, the inability to place a customer within its corporate hierarchy restricts the benefits of consolidating information across business units and functions.
+Lack of hierarchical information limits the effectiveness of decision-making in the customer journey from lead conversion all the way through to customer retention and growth efforts.
+In some cases, organizations can create segments or reports based on attributes of customer groups, but often, an enterprise knowledge graph is required to understand complex customer relationships among and between customers and other business entities.

 What Are Common Data Sources for Customer Data?